FederatedAI/FATE/python/federatedml/ensemble/README.rst

 According to experiments on our standard data sets, mix mode and layered mode of Fast SBT can still give performances (sometimes even better) equivalent to standard Hetero SecureBoost, even the training data is unbalanced distributed in different parties or contains noise features.
-(Binary, multi-class, and regression tasks are tested)
+(Binary, multi-class, and regression tasks are tested). **At the same time, the time consumption of FAST SBT is reduced by 30% ~ 50% on average.**

 Optimization in learning
 ^^^^^^^^^^^^^^^^^^^^^^^^